 Why did three teenagers in a small town beat a gay man and hurl him to his death a quarter-century ago?
 We may never know, but it seems obvious that they had learned to hate gays from community norms back then and perhaps also from some of the many people with whom they interacted every day.
 This was not the first hate crime against a gay man or other individual, nor was it the last, but it nonetheless illustrates one of the ugly aspects of the many things we learn from our culture and from the people around us.
-We learn many good things, all necessary to have a society, but we can also learn some very harmful ideas.
+We learn many good things, all necessary to have a society, but we can also learn to accept some very harmful beliefs and to practice very harmful behaviors.